CiNo-SuNiL/Ei-Study-Assessment-2025-Batch-/README.md

 This repository contains solutions for two coding exercises and a mini-project.
 The first exercise demonstrates six use cases using behavioral, creational, and structural design patterns.
 The second exercise is a console-based "Smart Office Facility" application implementing Singleton, Factory, and Observer patterns.

-## 📁 Folder 1: Design Pattern Exercises
+## 📁 Exercise 1: Design Pattern Exercises

 ### Description:
 This folder contains six use cases that apply various design patterns, categorized as: